offensive-vk/AwesomeScripts/README.md

 2. Create a new branch (`git checkout -b feature/your-feature`).
 3. Commit your changes (`git commit -am 'Add some feature'`).
 4. Push to the branch (`git push origin feature/your-feature`).
-5. Create a new Pull Request.
+5. Create a new Pull Request and wait for approval.

 ---